microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     ![](./images/arm000.png)

-    > Note: The provisiononig will take 4 mins to 5 mins.
+    > Note: The provisioning will take 4 mins to 5 mins.
 If you want to see the progress of the provisioning, you can click the 'Notification' icon.
+When the provisioning is done, leave the tab open (don't close it!).
+You can leave it and open a new tab in your browser for the next step.
     ![](./images/arm001.png)

-> IMPORTANT: If this script failed, you can't do following labs.
->
-> Please contact your CSA or lab instructor with the error message.
+    > IMPORTANT: If this deployment fails, you cannot do the following steps in the workshop.
+Please inform your CSA or lab instructor with the error message.

-- When the provisioning is done you can leave it, open new tab in your browser for next step

-Leave the tab open, don't close it yet

-## 2. Setup github account and settings
+## 2. Setup Github Account and Settings

-- From the new brwoser tab, go to [Github](https://github.com/) and login
+- 2.1 From the new brwoser tab, go to [Github](https://github.com/) and login to your account.

-> If you don't have an account for Github, please sign up
+    > Note: If you don't have an account for Github, please sign up.
+The workshop can't be done without a Github account.
->
-> The workshop can't be done without the Github account

 - After the login, go to [https://github.com/microsoft/MLOpsTemplate](https://github.com/microsoft/MLOpsTemplate) and click __fork__